 - Optimize mobility and coordination through interventions that promote neuroplasticity

-Training to promote neuroplasticity should be motivating, task-specific, and highly repetitive.
+Early intervention training to promote neuroplasticity should be motivating, task-specific, and highly repetitive.

 The more effective a task is at motivating your child, the easier it will be for them to perform the repetitions they need for neuroplasticity to occur.

-Methods of Early Intervention for Cerebral Palsy
+Examples of Early Intervention for Cerebral Palsy

 In contrast, children with more complicated symptoms may need to use a combination of multiple management interventions like:

-- Speech therapy (to strengthen muscles around the mouth necessary for communication and feeding)
+- Speech therapy to strengthen muscles around the mouth necessary for communication and feeding

 Understanding Early Intervention for Cerebral Palsy